 The best time to start preparing your garden and home for safety is before the danger becomes imminent.
 But wildfire preparation any time is better than not doing it at all.
 So consider landscaping your garden for wildfire safety in all seasons.
-With drought becoming sever in so many places, any time of the year can turn into a fire season.
+With the current weather changes all over the country it seems that any time of the year can turn into a fire season.

 FIRE-RESISTANT CAN BE FABULOUS